Take a tour…on the road or from your armchair

 Barn 6) 1363 East Hill Road

-(Follett-Steiner) Gambrel roof barn (c 1935) now used as hay barn for buffalo [SEE bison grazing in fields].
+Deconstructed by present owner.
+(Follett-Steiner) Gambrel roof barn (c 1935) was used as hay barn for bison.
 House built in 1785 burned in 1943; was a twin of the Gale-Holt home (#5 above).

 Barn 7) 81 Top Notch Road